Introducing Moment 2.0 for iPhone and Pixel.

 All New Wide Lens - Our new aspherical lens that captures stunning images with edge to edge clarity.

-Wow, we've already received a lot of feedback to add devices beyond iPhone 7/7+.
+Wow, we've already received a lot of feedback to add devices beyond iPhone 7/7+, 6/6+, and Pixel/XL.
 To help guide us, please vote for what device you want us to support next.
-A lot of requests for iPhone 6/6+ and Pixel so far.

 Pick a reward, become a backer, and help us bring these new products to life.
 To say thank you, we offer the lowest possible price and deliver to you before anyone else.